CraftoryStudios/RuntimePatcher/README.md

 Run this command to build the api project.
 `./gradlew jar`

-If you want to build the example project add `-Pbuild-example` `./gradlew jar -Pbuild-example`

 ## Installation

 To install the api jar into your local maven repo run